College of Business

 Students may earn university credit for their internship work, as determined by the department chair or internship coordinator.
 The number of work hours required per credit earned will depend on department policy and the nature of the internship.
 Additionally, each department or program may limit the number of internship credits that may be applied toward major, college, or university graduation requirements.

-Students who are interested in the Business Internship Program should contact their department chair within the College of Business or the Career and Employment Advisor, Old Library 2100, 715-836-5358.
+Students who are interested in the Business Internship Program should contact their department chair within the College of Business or the Career Counselor, located in Vicki Lord Larson Hall 2100, 715-836-3487.
 Additional information is available on the College of Business website.

 The College of Business faculty strongly encourage all business students to study abroad and/or complete an international internship.
 In today’s business world there are no longer hundreds of isolated markets but rather many very interconnected markets within a global economy.
 Chances are high that a student majoring in business will end up in a career which will require knowledge and skills needed for operating effectively in the international markets.
 Employers are looking for individuals who demonstrate self-confidence, independence, global awareness, and knowledge of a multicultural world.
 To help students gain these skills and competencies, many opportunities exist for them to study outside of the United States.
+Many courses taken abroad or away contribute to the Liberal Education or 120-credit requirements.
+Courses contributing to a College of Business major must be taken at an AACSB-accredited institution or be approved by the department chair prior to enrollment.
 Additional information about study abroad programs is available on the Center for International Education website.

 Faculty/Student Collaborative Research